cmorten/applicationinsights-express-middleware/README.md

 ## About

-This repository provides Express Middleware tracking for the Application Insights SDK for Node.js by creating a shim of Express.
+This repository provides Express Middleware tracking for the Application Insights SDK for Node.js by monkey patching Express and the Application Insights SDK.

-**Note:** This package is currently a WIP and doesn't actually log to App Insights.
-At the moment it will log events to the console.
+**Note:** This package is currently a WIP and likely to have bugs - please raise issues for anything you find.
+Please don't use in Production!

 ## Usage